ciscoheat/sveltekit-flash-message/README.md

 ### use:enhance

-> If you're using v1.0, **this is not required**.
-The flash message will update automatically when using `use:enhance`.
+**If you're using v1.0, this is not required.** The flash message will update automatically when using `use:enhance`.

 ```svelte
 <script lang="ts">